 While I was busy fussing with my oysters, the horseradish, the lemon wedges, cocktail sauce, and stuff, the father began talking up the oyster tradition with his son.

 Having grown up in the land-locked Midwest, I’d never witnessed a father-son oyster talk; I listened.
 And I heard a loving, endearing, and instructive conversation.
 It made my oysters taste all that much sweeter.

 When their plate arrived, the father garnished and ate one and then asked his son if he’d like to try one.
 He didn’t push his son.
 The young one said, “Show me how to do it.”
 The father put on a perfect oyster-eating performance as he slurped his second off the shell.

 The little guy gulped the fat prime off of the end of his father’s plastic fork.
 He bit down and made a face.
 You know the face.
-That first oyster face.
+That very first oyster face.

 He didn’t like it so much.
 But, he ate it.

 A few of the locals were watching and one lady cheered when the son swallowed.
 She gave a thumb’s up and said, “You’re the MAN.”
 The rest of the crowd applauded.
 The son was proud, the father was proud, and I was proud to have seen such a wonderful moment.
 I was proud to have seen Baltimore at its best.